 Steven Sclaroff44 White St., nr.
 Church St.; 212-691-7814; stevensclaroff.com

-Sclaroff’s relaxed approach encompasses anything from rococo to twentieth-century Charlotte Perriand, but he lets cool colors and luxurious materials take the edge off contemporary pieces and fussy antiques.
+Sclaroff’s relaxed approach encompasses anything from rococo to 20th-century Charlotte Perriand, but he lets cool colors and luxurious materials take the edge off contemporary pieces and fussy antiques.

 Studio Sofield380 Lafayette St., nr.
 4th St.; 212-473-1300; studiosofield.com

-Old-world comforts get a radical update from William Sofield, a rigorous modernist whose interiors combine elements of popular culture and fine art.
+Old-world comforts get a radical update from William Sofield, a rigorous modernist whose interiors combine elements of design history and fine art.
 Notable past projects include Tom Ford’s flagship store and the lavish David Barton Gym in Manhattan.

 Thad Hayes80 W. 40th St., nr.
 Sixth Ave.; 212-571-1234; thadhayes.com